 There was a man I got to know as I began coming out.
 Gary and I met on Grindr on a Friday evening in the Fall of 2011 as I sat in a restaurant, near Dupont Circle, eating dinner.
-I had just driven into Washington, D.C. from work and was grabbing a quick bite before heading off to a support group meeting for gay, bisexual and queer men who were, or had been involved with, or married to a women.
-Gary and I continued texting on Grindr over the next week and soon arranged a meeting.
-We immediately liked each other and had a good deal in common.
-My relationship with Gary never became physical but we soon became good friends and spent time together going to art movies and exploring the cultural scene in Washington, D.C.
+I had just driven into Washington, D.C. from work and was grabbing a quick bite before heading off to a support group meeting for gay, bisexual and queer men who were, or had been involved with, or married to women.
+Continue reading

 Oh, the sex I could have had.
-I came of age in the wild and hedonistic period of gay culture, the 1970’s, where disco music ruled.
+I came of age in the wild and hedonistic period of gay culture, the 1970s, where disco music ruled.
 While I was not very active in gay culture, I would occasionally foray out.
 I remember one night in college, dancing shirtless at a bar at the foot of Christopher Street and the West Side Highway, packed with hot, sweaty men.
 It was an incredible intoxicating experience.
-But that night was more of the exception.
+But that night was more of an exception.
 Most of my life, at this time, was generally more contained and controlled.
 Continue reading